 If you are a fan of intermittent fasting, you should look into the 5:2 Diet.
 The 5:2 diet, commonly referred to as the "fast diet," usually delivers speedy results as it allows you to eat anything you want for five days, but limits women to 500 calories and men to 600 for the other two days.

 The Mediterranean diet is a healthy one that works in favor of optimal cardiovascular health as well as weight loss.
 It is based upon whole-based foods primarily (fruits and veggies) as well as legumes and nuts, whole grains, and olive oil.
 Animal products are limited—seafood is the most acceptable while red meats are only to be consumed a few times per month.
+Additionally, since this diet is full of fruits, veggies, nuts, whole grains, and fish, this is also a great option for people who may be suffering from depression, according to the Recovery Village.

 You will need to set the time stamp on this one, but if you choose to adopt the vegan diet, your waistline will thank you for the gesture.
 This diet plan is pretty cut and dry—NO animal products.
 Just to be clear, not only will you have to say goodbye to meat, but you will also have to leave dairy behind as well.